RAFYA-Hamza/RAFYA-Hamza/README.md

 - ⚡ I'm currently working as an Embedded Systems Engineer
-- 🔭 I started my challenge with HTML, CSS and JavaScript, laying the foundation for my development skills.
+- ⚡ I started my challenge with HTML, CSS and JavaScript, laying the foundation for my development skills.
-- 🔭 I have successfully completed my learning in React.js, expanding my expertise in modern web development.
+- ⚡ I have successfully completed my learning in React.js, expanding my expertise in modern web development.
-- 💬 I’m currently learning ReactJS | React Native.
+- 💬 I’m currently learning Next.js.
 - 📫 How to reach me: rafyahamza99@gmail.com.

 <h1>Languages and Tools:</h1><br>